empear-analytics/docker-codescene-nginx-self-signed-ssl/README.md

 rather than at the root, eg. `example.com/codescene` rather than simply `example.com`.

-To do this, you can use the `CODESCENE_PATH_PREFIX` by setting it in the [Dockerfile](docker-codescene/Dockerfile).
+To do this, you can use the `CODESCENE_PATH_PREFIX` environment variable.
 The prefix you add there will be appended to all internal links in CodeScene.

 If you were to use this solution in conjunction with nginx, your [nginx.conf](docker-nginx/nginx.conf) file might include something like this: